-In November of 2013, I dodged a deadly bullet because my doctor referred me for a CT Scan unrelated to my pancreas.
+You know my story.
+On November 11th 2013, I dodged a deadly bullet because my doctor referred me for a CT Scan unrelated to my pancreas.
 Precancerous cysts were discovered, resulting in removal of 70% of my pancreas.
 I am fine, but I got lucky.

-To join our team, just click "Join Barry's Team".
-To make a donation, click "Donate Now".
-You can do both!
-And of course there is the party Saturday night.
+To join our team, just click "Join Me".
+To make a donation, click "Donate to Me".